ghi-electronics/Docs/tinyclr/boards/mikroelektronika.md

 # MikroElektronika
 MikroElektronika offers multiple boards that are suited for TinyCLR OS.
-We offer a pre-compiled firmware for a few of thier products.
+We offer pre-compiled firmware for a few of their products.

 Clicker/Clicker 2 and related boards ship with the [Mikro bootloader](../../tinyclr/loaders/intro.md#mikro-bootloader) pre installed.
 Use it to load the TinyCLR OS firmware.